 Eating and Drinking: Catering outlets include: The Bite (next to Plowden reception), The Nash (ground floor A wing) and Café T, located in the Taunton Centre.

 Email Usage: The School does not carry out routine monitoring of email usage.
 However, if necessary, monitoring may be carried out in accordance with the relevant statutory provisions and in accordance with the Terms and Conditions of Use of the London Business School Network which can be found on Portal (Home > IT Help > Information Security policies).

 Emergencies: Call 7999 to report any emergencies.
 This service is open 24 hours a day, 7 days a week.

 Fire procedure: If you discover a fire raise the alarm by breaking the red glass panel in one of the alarms.
 Once the fire alarm has been activated everyone must leave the building by the nearest signed exit and assemble at the designated assembly point.
 Please familiarise yourself with your nearest escape route and assembly area.
-The School’s Fire Policy is sent to you along with your contract.
-Please make sure that you have read it and understand the implications.
+The School’s Fire Policy can be found here.
+To access the page please make sure you have your log in details for Canvas (your Subject Area Manager can provide these for you if you do not already have them).
+Please make sure that you have read the policy and understand the implications.

 Fitness Centre: Run by Nuffield Health and located in the Taunton building on B-2 Level, the Centre offers a fully equipped gym, swimming pool, sauna, steam room, treatment room and programme of fitness classes and is available for use by faculty, staff, students and contractors.
 You will need your swipe card to access the facilities.